pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 A resolver processes each individual DELEG record within a DELEG RRset, or each individual DELEGI record in a DELEGI RRset, using the following steps:

-1. If one or more server-ip4 or server-ip6 keys are present inside the record, copy all the address values from either key into SLIST.
+1. If one or more server-ip4 or server-ip6 keys are present inside the record, copy all the address values from the record into SLIST.
 Ignore any server-name or include-name keys that are (erroneously) present in the same record.
 Stop processing this record.